 Leprechaun Party Hats

-Sitting inside each bowl, is a mini leprechaun party hat (Michaels) — fun guest favors
+Sitting inside each bowl, is a mini leprechaun party hat (Michaels).
+They make fun guest favors

 For the holiday meal, I’ll be making Irish Beef and Stout Casserole with Herby Dumplings.
 Hubby loves the stew’s thick brown sauce, carrots and mashed potatoes.